wangchning/vocabulary/Vocabulary.md

 - Someone with a pathological compulsion for cleanliness might scrub the floors for hours every night.
 - If a person has obsessive-compulsive disorder, his or her repetitive actions are pathological.

+### pending
+If something is supposed to happen but hasn't happened yet, it is pending, like the pending snowstorm that has everyone scrambling to the store for bread and milk.
+- Sales of the drug have been stopped, pending further research.

 ### petition
 - We recently presented the government with a petition signed by 4500 people.